zeinab-hub/Genomics-WES-Project/README.md

 - **Reflection:** Write a short reflection (2-3 sentences) about what you learned today and any challenges you encountered.
 Share this in the discussion forum.

-## Day 4: Know more about docker and SHELL
+## Day 4: Know more about Docker and SHELL

 **Task 1: Get used to Docker**
 - **Instructions**
 1. [Docker 101](https://youtu.be/eGz9DS-aIeY?si=KYJRg5YzS0JVQKpW)